hyattdrew11/Built-Budget-API/README.md

 	- Reorient to SQL Alchemy
 	- Build project layout
 	- Build base models
-	- Read Marshmellow docs as I have never used it before
+	- Read Marshmallow docs as I have never used it before
-	- Revamp schmea definitions for field validation and relationship models
+	- Revamp schema definitions for field validation and relationship models
 	- Run migrations
 	- Build rest url endpoints and logic
 	- Test with Postman